 For a romantic dinner, try Ciao Balboa, a part of the island dining scene for over 25 years.
 Their Southern Italian food includes pizza, pasta, and calzones.

-Wherever you eat, save room for a Balboa bar at Sugar ‘n Spice.
+Wherever you eat, save room for a Balboa bar or frozen banana from Sugar ‘n Spice.
 For 75 years, this spot has been serving the local ice cream creation; a vanilla ice cream bar dipped in chocolate and rolled in your choice of toppings.
 On summer evenings, you’ll see the sidewalks full of people enjoying this cold treat.

 Parking is limited on Balboa Island, so if you’re coming for the day, arrive early to claim your spot.
 Another option is to rent a bike on Balboa Peninsula — where more parking is available — and cycle around the island.
 Weekends and summer can be very busy, so consider visiting on a weekday or during another season.
 Fortunately, the weather is nice year-round, so there’s never a bad time to visit the island.